Dancing Light Gallery

 This is only a selection of what you can find in our Winter Exhibition

 - if you just can’t choose, remember we also have gift vouchers from £5.

 If you're buying something special for Christmas, we can help keep your surprise a secret by putting it aside for you until the big day.

 Parking is free and we recommend you book a table if you plan

-Farm Café - call the restaurant direct on 01968 661 147 to book.
+to visit the Whitmuir Farm Café.
+Call the restaurant direct on 01968 661 147 to book.